 Is my watch waterproof?

-We will keep it simple and sum up the different depth ratings below, followed by a short explanation – Just check which depth rating applies to your watch and you will know exactly what, and more importantly, what not to do!
+We will keep it simple and sum up the different depth ratings below, followed by a short explanation – Just check which depth rating applies to your watch and you will know exactly what, and more importantly, what not to do this summer while wearing your favorite watch.

 30 meters (3ATM) is a common rating on vintage and (modern) dress-watches.
 Please note that this does NOT mean you can dive down to 30 meters below sea level with this watch.
 It really means your watch will withstand drops and splashes, washing your hands is OK and with a 30 meters ‘depth’ rating your watch will withstand some rain.
 Please stay away from showers, swimming pools and oceans!